Mastering Fair Value Gaps: Market Inefficiencies

 Advanced Inbalance Detection

 Our IXTradingHub Suite doesn't just show FVGs—it understands them.
-The indicator automatically plots Fair Value Gaps, highlights Inversion FVGs when they break, and identifies Balanced Price Ranges.
-This allows you to focus only on the zones that actually matter.
+The indicator automatically plots fresh Fair Value Gaps, highlights Inversion FVGs the moment price closes through them, and identifies Balanced Price Ranges.
+This allows you to focus only on the zones where institutional rebalancing is actually happening.

 Ready to apply this?